-What better place is there to relax and ponder over your next film than a thermal spa?
+What's better than a thermal spa for relaxing and pondering your next film?
 That's exactly what Guido Anselmi-Marcello Mastroianni did when he ran out of inspiration.
-He went to Chianciano in Fellini's celebrated masterpiece, 'Otto e mezzo'.
-The town of Montecatini provided the setting for 'Oci ciornie' and the large thermal pool at Bagno a Vignoni was chosen by Tarkovsky to feature in 'Nostalghia'.
-To find out more, click on Thermal spas: the perfect film set.
+In Fellini's celebrated masterpiece, 'Otto e mezzo,' the famed actor made his way to Chianciano.
+The town of Montecatini also provided the set for 'Oci ciornie,' while the large thermal pool at Bagno a Vignoni was featured in Tarkovsky's 'Nostalghia.'

-During over one hundred years of cinema, the city of Florence has starred in numerous films, both the lush interiors of its ancient palazzos and its monuments, squares and evocative winding streets.
-Florence is a stunning historical city where past and present live side by side.
-Cinema-lovers will recognise many spots around the city made famous by different directors.
-To find out more about which films have been shot in Florence, go to Florence as movie set.
+Vaunting over 100 years in cinema, the city of Florence has starred in numerous films: the lush interiors of its ancient palazzos, its monuments, squares and evocative, winding streets are all much-loved movie settings.
+Florence is a stunning historic city where past and present live side by side.
+Cinema lovers will recognize many spots around the city made famous by different directors.
+To learn more about films shot in Florence, check out Florence as movie set.

-The last time Florence was used in a film was for 'Hannibal', shot in 2001 by Ridley Scott.
-The murderous star of the film, played by Anthony Hopkins, goes to the famous Farmacia di Santa Maria Novella to chose his perfumes and lives in Palazzo Capponi.
-Hannibal's Florence takes film-lovers on a tour of the places visited by one of cinema's most famous killers.
+Florence was used as the set for the 2001 film 'Hannibal’ by Ridley Scott.
+The murderous star of the film, played by Anthony Hopkins, goes to the famous Farmacia di Santa Maria Novella to choose his perfumes and lives in Palazzo Capponi.
+Hannibal's Florence takes film enthusiasts to the very places visited by one of cinema's most famous killers.

-One of Tuscany's most internationally celebrated home-grown directors is Roberto Benigni.
-He won three Oscars for 'La vita è bella', which was filmed in Arezzo.
-Many of his films are shot in Tuscany, including 'Johnny Stecchino' and the cult film, 'Berlinguer ti voglio bene'.
+One of Tuscany's most internationally-celebrated Italian directors is Roberto Benigni, who won three oscars for 'La vita è bella', a movie filmed in Arezzo.
+Many of his films are shot in Tuscany, including 'Johnny Stecchino' and the cult film, 'Berlinguer ti voglio bene.’
 To find out more, click on Tuscany and Roberto Benigni.

-The towers of San Gimignano have inspired many directors from all over the world to chose this small Medieval town for their films.
-Franco Zeffirelli shot masterpieces here such as 'Fratello sole, sorella luna' and 'Tea with Mussolini', in which a group of British aristocrats who are passionate about art and culture heroically defend the historical treasures of the city from the Germans.
-Find out which other films have been shot here in this magical town at San Gimignano and its films.
+The towers of San Gimignano have inspired many directors from all over the world.
+Franco Zeffirelli shot masterpieces here such as 'Fratello sole, sorella luna' and 'Tea with Mussolini,' in which a group of British aristocrats passionate about art and culture heroically defend the city's historical treasures from the Germans.
+Learn more about other films shot in this magical town at San Gimignano and its films.

-Finally, younger film-lovers may enjoy the 'Shadow of the Volturi' package, which takes a tour of the set of Stephenie Meyer's famous Twilight saga, starring Robert Pattinson and Kristen Stewart.
-Why not visit Montepulciano, set of New Moon, or take the New Moon in Montepulciano tour.
+Finally, younger film lovers may enjoy the 'Shadow of the Volturi' package, which tours the set of Stephanie Meyer's famous Twilight saga, starring Robert Pattinson and Kristen Stewart.
+Why not visit Montepulciano, the set of New Moon, or take the New Moon in Montepulciano tour.